philipperemy/keras-attention/README.md

 LSTM networks: one with this attention layer and the other one with a fully connected layer.
 Both have the same number of parameters for a fair comparison (250K).

 Here are the results on 10 runs.
 For every run, we record the max accuracy on the test set for 10 epochs.
-It does not have to be the final accuracy at the end of the training.

 | Measure  | No Attention (250K params) | Attention (250K params) |